fluxusfrequency/blog/deploying-and-customizing-applications-on-ey-first-timers-guide.md

 It turned out I’d forgotten to add a `config/ey.yml` file to my Rails project.
 This file is used to customize each of the Engine Yard environments the app is being deployed to.
 To add one, it’s easiest use the [engineyard gem](https://github.com/engineyard/engineyard).

-To install the gem globally, I ran `gem install engineyard`.
+To install the gem globally, I ran `gem install engineyard` on my local machine.
 Then I initialized an EY configuration file using `ey init`.
 I checked out the `config/ey.yml` file it generated.
 Everything looked good, so I committed and pushed it up to GitHub.

 This time, I deployed using `ey deploy`, and it worked like a charm.
 Success!